 On this form, you must provide your full Social Security number.

 The Means Test

 You must complete this form to show the bankruptcy court that you are eligible to use Chapter 7.
 On this lengthy form, you must first compare you average income over the six months before you filed to the median income in your state for a household of your size.
 If you income exceeds the median, you have to provide detailed information on your expenses to see whether you would have enough disposable income left (in the opinion of the bankruptcy laws) to fund a Chapter 13 repayment plan.
-For online help in getting through the means test, see Nolo's Means Test Calculator.

 After you file your bankruptcy case but before you receive your discharge, you will have to complete a debtor education course.
 Once you do, you must file this form, certifying that you've completed the requirement.

 You must sign and date this form, indicating that you have read the information it contains.